-- Fines for violating city housing codes. - Fines paid by truckers for violating state maximum highway weight laws. - · Fines for violating air quality laws. - Civil penalties for violating federal laws regarding mining safety standards and discharges into navigable waters.
+- Fines paid for violating air quality laws. - Civil penalties paid for violating federal laws regarding mining safety standards and discharges into navigable waters.

-A fine or penalty does not include any of the following.
+A fine or penalty doesn't include any of the following.

 - Legal fees and related expenses to defend yourself in a prosecution or civil action for a violation of the law imposing the fine or civil penalty. - Court costs or stenographic and printing charges. - Compensatory damages paid to a government